Safe Haven Schools

 CFDA Number: N/A

 Safe Haven grants are awarded every year.
-Also, there is a 10-month grant period between August 1 and May 31.
+Also, there is a 11-month grant period between August 1 and June 30.

 Only Indiana Public School Corporations are eligible to apply.

 Each of Indiana's public school corporations are eligible to apply for a Safe Haven grant on a yearly basis.
-Schools should subscribe through Egrants to be notified of grant opportunities.
+Schools should subscribe to be notified of grant opportunities.

 In general, matching funds would include funds that are spent on any school program that is currently in place and not being funded by Safe Haven funds, but would qualify to be funded by Safe Haven funds.